-Our Service will work in compliance with the SunSmart Program to ensure children's health and safety is maintained at all times whilst at the Service.
+Our Service will work in compliance with the VIC SunSmart Program to ensure children's health and safety is always maintained whilst at the Service.
 SunSmart recommends that all early childhood education and care services have a SunSmart Policy to reduce UV damage to those in care, including Educators.
+Our Sun Safety Policy has been accepted and approved by SunSmart.